VectorVP/VectorVP/README.md

 ### Hi there 👋

+My name is Vlad and I'm a Deep Learning/Computer Vision engineer with passion to Medical AI.
 <!--
 **VectorVP/VectorVP** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.